sleighzy/ansible-kafka/README.md

 ## Requirements

-Platform: RHEL / CentOS 6 and 7
+- Platform: RHEL / CentOS 6 and 7

-Java: Java 8
+- Java: Java 8

-The Oracle Java 8 JDK role from Ansible Galaxy can be used if one is needed.

-`$ ansible-galaxy install sleighzy.java-8`

-Apache ZooKeeper
+- Apache ZooKeeper

-The below zookeeper role from Ansible Galaxy can be used if one is needed.
+The below Apache ZooKeeper role from Ansible Galaxy can be used if one is needed.

 `$ ansible-galaxy install sleighzy.zookeeper`